Azure/Industrial-IoT/docs/opc-publisher/readme.md

 ## Programming against OPC Publisher using the OPC Publisher API

 OPC Publisher supports remote configuration through Azure IoT Hub [direct methods](./directmethods.md).
-In addition to the configuraton API, OPC Publisher 2.9 also supports additional [APIs](./api.md) and [a number of different transports](./transports.md) that can be used to receive messages or invoke these API services.
+In addition to the configuration API, OPC Publisher 2.9 also supports additional [APIs](./api.md) and [a number of different transports](./transports.md) that can be used to receive messages or invoke these API services.
 The transports can be configured using the [command line arguments](./commandline.md).

 - The API can be invoked through Azure [**IoT Hub direct methods**](#calling-the-direct-methods-api) from the cloud or from another IoT Edge module running alongside of OPC Publisher or inside a higher layer of a Purdue network setup.
-The method name is the operaton name and request payload as documented in the API documentation.
+The method name is the operation name and request payload as documented in the API documentation.

 - The same API is exposed as [REST API](#calling-the-api-over-http) via the Http**HTTP Server** [built into OPC Publisher](./transports.md#built-in-http-api-server) (Preview).
 The API supports browse and historian access streaming, which the other transports do not provide.
 All calls must be authenticated through an API Key which must be provided as a bearer token in the Authorization header (`Bearer <api-key>`).
 The API key is generated at start up and [can be read from the OPC Publisher module's module twin](#using-iot-edge-simulation-environment) (`__apikey__` property).

 - The API can also be invoked through **MQTT v5 RPC calls** (Preview).
 The API is mounted on top of the method template (configured using the `--mtt` [command line argument](./commandline.md)).
 The method name follows the topic.
-The caller provides the topic that receives the response in the topic specified in the corresonding MQTTv5 PUBLISH packet property.
+The caller provides the topic that receives the response in the topic specified in the corresponding MQTTv5 PUBLISH packet property.

 ### Using IoT Edge Simulation environment

 A handy way to program against OPC Publisher is inside the IoT Edge Development simulator.
 You can also use [Azure IoT Edge for Visual Studio Code](https://github.com/microsoft/vscode-azure-iot-edge) to program against OPC Publisher which provides an integrated development experience.

-> NOTE: [IoTEdgeHubDev](https://github.com/Azure/iotedgehubdev) is a development tool and in maintanance mode.
+> NOTE: [IoTEdgeHubDev](https://github.com/Azure/iotedgehubdev) is a development tool and in maintenance mode.
 If you encounter issues please file an issue and we will aim to address.

 Follow the instructions to install [IoTEdgeHubDev](https://github.com/Azure/iotedgehubdev).
-Make sure the docker daaemon is started and accessible.
+Make sure the docker daemon is started and accessible.
 You can now use the official OPC Publisher images on Microsoft container registry (mcr.microsoft.com/iotedge/opc-publisher:latest) or build a local version from the root of this repository as follows:

 ```bash
 dotnet publish src/Azure.IIoT.OpcUa.Publisher.Module/src/Azure.IIoT.OpcUa.Publisher.Module.csproj --os linux --arch x64 /p:ContainerImageTags=latest